Sixze/FabulousUtility/README.md

 # Fabulous Utility

-A collection of utility functions, nodes and other things that can come in handy in **Unreal Engine** projects of any type.
+A collection of utility functions, nodes, and other things that can come in handy in **Unreal Engine** projects of any type.

 Many of these utilities are designed for use with the **Gameplay Ability System**.